-- 29. Appropriated Reserves The proposed 2001 year budget contains \$3,154,000 reserved funding from past budgets for projects that have prior Council approval.
-These projects are:

-- Airport including terminal building and site work, etc.

-- Landfills including State Superfund work, sampling, and legal costs

-- Sewer Studies including additional costs for sewer studies
+Sewer Studies - including additional costs for sewer studies

-- Road Projects
+Road Projects

-- E Economic Development Loan Settlement
+Economic Development Loan Settlement

-- Records Storage Building
+Records Storage Building

-- Addressing Project
+Addressing Project

-- Councilmanic Grants
+Councilmanic Grants

-- Economic Development Fund
+Economic Development Fund

-- Emergency Operations Center 800 MHz pagers
+Emergency Operations Center - 800 MHz pagers

-- Microfilming Project including filming old County records
+Microfilming Project - including filming old County records

-- Milton Library building fund
+Milton Library - building fund

-- Computer-Aided Dispatch (CAD)
+Computer-Aided Dispatch (CAD)

-- 30. Capital Improvements The County's Capital Improvement Program has a significant impact on the overall financial activities of the County.
-The County Administrator and Finance Director must determine what activities are feasible.
-Significant sources of revenue must be identified at the time the project is approved to ensure feasible completion and operation of the project.
-Projects can only be undertaken when resources have been identified and assured.
-Public administration does not allow for risk-taking that the private sector sometimes enjoys.
-All financial proposals are independently reviewed in order to clarify that the proposed financial plan is reasonable. balanced. and the best deal possible to

-achieve the County's objectives.
+Cani tal Improvements - The County's Capital Improvement Program has a significant impact on the overall

+finandactivi ensur been some cial activities of the County.
+The County Administrator and Finance Director must determine what ties are feasible.
+Significant sources of revenue must be identified at the time the project is approved to e feasible completion and operation of the project.
+Projects can only be undertaken when resources have identified and assured.
+Public administration does not allow for risk-taking that the private sector times enjoys.
+All financial proposals are independently reviewed in order to clarify that the proposed cial plan is reasonable, balanced, and the best deal possible to achieve the County's objectives.

-The proposed 2001 year budget contains a Capital Improvement Program that totals \$98,879,669 for the next five years.
-For budget year 2001, the expenditures for capital improvements will be \$24,308,449 [See Addendum 10].
+five proposed 2001 year budget contains a Capital Improvement Program that totals \$98,879,669 for the next years.
+For budget year 2001, the expenditures for capital improvements will be \$24,308,449 [See ndum 10].